TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 4/Ezekiel 4.2.md

 ---

-and lay siege against it, and build forts against it, and cast up a mound against it; set camps also against it, and plant battering rams against it round about.
+and lay siege against it, and build forts against it, and cast up a mound against it; set camps also against it, and plant battering rams against it all around.